Eyevinn/csai-manager/readme.md

 });

 playButton.addEventListener("click", () => {
-  if (mediaPlaying === "content") {
+  // if content - interact with your standard content player if (mediaPlaying === "content") {
       videoElement.play()
   }
-  if (mediaPlaying === "ads") {
+  // if ads - interact with the CSAI manager if (mediaPlaying === "ads") {
     csaiManager.play();
   }
 });
 pauseButton.addEventListener("click", () => {
-  if (mediaPlaying === "content") {
+  // if content - interact with your standard content player if (mediaPlaying === "content") {
       videoElement.pause()
   }
-  if (mediaPlaying === "ads") {
+  // if ads - interact with the CSAI manager if (mediaPlaying === "ads") {
     csaiManager.pause();
   }